mpodlasin/mpodlasin-website/src/pages/articles/haskell-i.md

 myBoolToBool MyFalse = False
 ```

 We used two different ways to write a function on purpose here.
-Note that we wouldn't be able to use `if then else` with `MyBool` type, because it works only on actual, Haskell Bools.
-But on the other hand we could've used pattern matching in both - pattern matching works with custom defined values without any problems.
+Note that we wouldn't be able to use `if then else` with `MyBool` type as a conditional, because it works only on built-in `Bool` type.

+But on the other hand we can use pattern matching in both, because pattern matching works with custom defined values without any problems.

 Great.
 We can now transform back and forth between built-in and custom types.
 Let's try that.